onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Kites rise highest against the wind, not with it." - [Winston Churchill](https://www.goodreads.com/quotes/11419-kites-rise-highest-against-the-wind-not-with-it)

+> "I know not what the future holds, but I know who holds the future." - [Homer](https://www.goodreads.com/quotes/594969-i-know-not-what-the-future-holds-but-i-know)

 > "Nothing is more powerful than an idea whose time has come." - [Victor Hugo](https://www.goodreads.com/quotes/381646-nothing-is-more-powerful-than-an-idea-whose-time-has)